Early intervention and service redesign

 The theme brings together a comprehensive range of expertise in health services research, clinical trials, health economics and statistics.
 These skills are used to guide how new service models are put into practice, to collect high-quality evidence of effectiveness, and to analyse outcomes.

-Professor John Geddes, Head of the Department of Psychiatry at Oxford University, leads this theme.
+Professor Belinda Lennox, Department of Psychiatry, leads this theme.